 Don’t miss part one in this series: Using Apache Kafka for Real-Time Event Processing at New Relic.
 This blog series was originally published in March 2018.

 If you’re a recent adopter of Apache Kafka, you’re undoubtedly trying to determine how to handle all the data streaming through your system.
-The Events Pipeline team at New Relic processes a huge amount of “event data” on an hourly basis, so we’ve thought about this question a lot.
+The Events Pipeline team at New Relic processes a huge amount of “event data” on an hourly basis, so we’re thinking about Kafka monitoring and this question a lot.
 Unless you’re processing only a small amount of data, you need to distribute your data onto separate partitions.

 In part one of this series—Using Apache Kafka for Real-Time Event Processing at New Relic—we explained how we built some of the underlying architecture of our event processing streams using Kafka.
 In this post, we explain how the partitioning strategy for your producers depends on what your consumers will do with the data.

 If you have so much load that you need more than a single instance of your application, you need to partition your data.
 How you partition serves as your load balancing for the downstream application.
 The producer clients decide which topic partition that the data ends up in, but it’s what the consumer applications do with that data that drives the decision logic.
 If possible, the best partitioning strategy to use is uncorrelated/random.

 However, you may need to partition on an attribute of the data if: